 The Rolling Thunder is freaking tough.
 Made of the same material as the tried and true The North Face Base Camp Duffel (1000D polyester laminate), it has been reinforced by an even burlier fabric (1680D nylon instead of the Base Camp's ultra burly 840D) that is as stout as we've seen.
 We think the Rolling Thunder is the most durable roller in our fleet and one of the burliest pieces of wheeled luggage we have ever seen.
 It's tougher than the similar feeling fabric found on the Patagonia Black Hole Wheeled and bests the Eagle Creek Gear Warrior with ease.

 At 10 pounds 4 oz for the 155L size (the 36-inch size reviewed here), weight is the primary downside of this model, as well as the rest of the Rolling Thunder collection.
-While it's not significantly heavier than most wheeled bags, they are heavier.
-But, for that extra pound, you do get a lot of durability, pockets, a robust frame, and weather resistance.
+For that extra pound, you do get a lot of durability, pockets, a robust frame, and weather resistance.
 Unfortunately, that's also 1-2 pounds of your gear that you don't get to bring.
 When comparing sizes, the Rolling Thunder 80-liter model weighs in at 9 pounds 14 ounces, while the Patagonia Black Hole Wheeled 120-liter contender was 8 pounds 10 ounces.
 If you were to opt for the 70-liter Black Hole model, the bag would weigh 7 pounds 8 ounces.

 The Rolling Thunder 36" is a behemoth, but has a robust enough frame to handle its massive pack-able space.
 While for most potential users the 36" model is best for large-volume/lower-weight type gear and equipment, as it already weights just over 10 pounds leaving only 40 pounds of stuff to fill this bags review-biggest 9458 in3 (155 liters) volume before hitting most airlines 50-pound limit.
 It's just okay to use as a dolly as the Rolling Thunder 36" doesn't feature an extendable handle meaning most of the time you have to completely attach another bag via straps or other means rather than just balancing a separate bag on an extended handle.